-Mr. Landry was re-elected to the 55th Legislature in the June 9, 2003, provincial election.
-He was a member of the Standing Committee on Private Bills and the Select Committee on Wood Supply.
-As a member of the official opposition, he was critic for areas of interest related to tourism and automobile insurance.
+Reelected in 2003, he served on the Standing Committee on Private Bills and the Select Committee on Wood Supply.
+As a member of the official opposition, he was Tourism Critic and Automobile Insurance Critic.

 Mr. Landry was elected again in 2006, as member for the new riding of Centre-Péninsule-Saint-Sauveur, and he was Minister of Transportation until 2010.

 Elected for a fourth term in 2010, he was Official Opposition Whip and served on the Standing Committee on Estimates and the Legislative Administration Committee.
 He was also Natural Resources, Environment, and Communications New Brunswick Critic for the official opposition.